 This club is offering the whole family to take part in gardening.
 Great for all ages and abilities, activities include gardening, bug hunting, crafts and cooking.
 An adult must accompany children under eight years.

 Volunteering at the farm

-The farm operates an adult volunteer project for people with interest in animals or community gardening to help out on the site and at events that held throughout the year.
+The farm operates an adult volunteer project for people with an interest in animals or community gardening to help out on the site and at events held throughout the year.
 There is also a young volunteer scheme for 12-17-year-olds over the weekends and some school holidays.
-Volunteers help out with several farm-duties, including feeding animals, mucking out, sweeping the yard, collecting eggs, grooming animals and gardening duties.
+Volunteers help out with several farm duties, including feeding animals, mucking out, sweeping the yard, collecting eggs, grooming animals and gardening duties.

 Space to run around

 In addition to visiting the animals, kids have plenty of space to run around.
 There is an indoor play barn, as well as a play area for toddlers next to the cafe.
 If you want an outdoor lunch, there are plenty of picnic benches.
 The cafe is located in the visitor centre in King George V park where you can also buy fresh produce, such as farm eggs and honey from its beehives, subject to availability.

 The farm is a registered charity, dependent on funding by the borough as well as from private donations.
 There are several ways you can support the farm, such as signing up for a membership, sponsoring an animal or taking part in a corporate day out.